jonhadfield/awesome-standard-notes/README.md

 * [simplenote2standardnote](https://github.com/edas/simplenote2standardnote) - Port a SimpleNote backup to a StandardNote one, keeping dates and tags
 * [onestandard](https://github.com/oxhacks/onestandard) - Convert notebooks from OneNote into Standard Notes format.
 * [notexfr](https://github.com/rafaelespinoza/notexfr) - notexfr is a tool to convert and adapt data for transfer between note-taking services
-* [Google Keep to Standard Notes nodeJS converter](https://standardnotes.com/help/35/how-can-i-import-my-notes-from-google-keep) - Simple NodeJS script to convert a Google Keep Takeout export into a descrypted Standard Notes backup (Now part of StandardNotes).
+* [Google Keep to Standard Notes nodeJS converter](https://standardnotes.com/help/35/how-can-i-import-my-notes-from-google-keep) - Simple NodeJS script to convert a Google Keep Takeout export into a decrypted Standard Notes backup (Now part of StandardNotes).
 * [evernote2md](https://github.com/wormi4ok/evernote2md) - Evernote2md is a CLI tool to convert Evernote notes exported in *.enex format to a directory with markdown files.
 * [Aegis to TokenVault](https://gist.github.com/kahnwong/e94933bb80888e4b7f75df4d90645cbe) - Export secret keys and account info from Aegis, then use this python script to format it into something the TokenVault Editor can use.
 * [Yarle - The ultimate converter of Evernote notes to Markdown](https://github.com/akosbalasko/yarle) - A fully configurable cross-platform desktop application to convert your Evernote notebooks (enex files) to Markdown format.
 * [Standard Notes Folder Export CLI](https://github.com/BrunoBernardino/standardnotes-folder-export-cli#standard-notes-folder-export-cli---deno) - Simple CLI script to convert a decrypted Standard Notes Backup/Export into a structure of `<tag>/<note-title>.<file-extension>`.
 * [Standard Notes export to folder](https://github.com/danielnetop/sn-export-to-folder) - CLI tool to extract info from the Standard Notes decrypted export and transform it into folder based tags and notes.
 After the tool runs the tags will be folders and each note will be inside the respective folder.
-* [BB10 Remember → Standard Notes plaintext(/super note) import format Converter](https://github.com/jayb-g/bbrem2sn) - A simple python program to convert BlackBerry10 Remember Notes backup(backed-up using Runisoft Ultimate Backup on BB10) to Standard Notes importable format with preseved formatting, attachments and timestamps.
+* [BB10 Remember → Standard Notes plaintext(/super note) import format Converter](https://github.com/jayb-g/bbrem2sn) - A simple python program to convert BlackBerry10 Remember Notes backup(backed-up using Runisoft Ultimate Backup on BB10) to Standard Notes importable format with preserved formatting, attachments and timestamps.

 ## Libraries
 * [gosn-v2](https://github.com/jonhadfield/gosn-v2) - A library written in Go